 Senior School – Years 7-11

 Children wishing to join the Senior School at Tettenhall College into Years 7, 8 and 9 will be invited to attend the College Entrance Assessment in the January prior to entry the following September.
-The Entrance Assessment for entry in September 2022 will take place on Saturday 29th January 2022.
+The Entrance Assessment for entry in September 2024 will take place on Saturday 27th January 2024 and Friday 2nd February 2024.

 For pupils joining the College from outside the UK, please speak with the Admissions Team who will be happy to explain how we complete these assessments remotely.